simcesplatform/simces-standalone/README.txt

 ## System requirements

-- Operating system: Linux recommended (tested with Ubuntu 20.04.3 LTS desktop version)
+- Operating system: Linux with a graphical user interface recommended
+  - tested with Ubuntu 20.04.3 LTS desktop version
 - Platform:
     - Docker (tested with 20.10.12)
     - Docker Compose (tested with 1.29.1)